 This lake was originally the fish pond where the nuns of the Benedictine convent of St. Marien went out to get some fresh air from their long and tedious times of reclusion and where they looked for the answers to their prayers, either by fishing or taking a walk in this haven of peace.

 The park is split in two by the Kantstraße, but there’s a pedestrian tunnel to cross from one side to the other under the bridge.

 In the southwest half, there’s a boathouse that is a café and beer garden, the Bootshaus Stella am Lietzentsee.

-Since the autumn is still bringing some sunny, not so cold days, but you can still get enraptured by its colors, I go with my biggest kid to the playground that is in the south-west bank close to the Herbartstraße and Dernburgstraße corner, because is less crowded and there’s a toboggan shaped like a plane, complete with a pilot’s cabin.
+Since the autumn is still bringing some sunny, not so cold days, but you can still get enraptured by its colors, I go with my biggest kid to the playground that is in the south-west bank, close to the Herbartstraße and Dernburgstraße corner, because is less crowded and there’s a toboggan shaped like a plane with a pilot’s cabin.